 (b) Integral proteins or intrinsic proteins: These are proteins that penetrate the lipid bilayer partially or completely.

 As we are introduced to the cytoplasm in the first part of the blog, so from here we start from its constituents.
-The cytoplasm contains many cell organelles some help in the release of energy and some in synthesis and movement. eg. mitochondria, Golgi bodies, etc
+The cytoplasm is the fluid portion of the cell present between the plasma membrane and the nuclear envelope and contains many cell organelles some help in the release of energy and some in synthesis and movement. eg. mitochondria, Golgi bodies, etc.

 Mitochondria– (Singular = mitochondrion)